 28. High-Living Florida Man (Florida – July 27)

-- David T. Hines of Miami is charged with fraudulently seeking $13.5 million in PPP money using false statements about various companies’ payroll expenses.
+- David T. Hines of Miami is charged with fraudulently seeking $13.5 million in PPP funds using false statements about various companies’ payroll expenses.
 He was approved for $3.9 million.
 Days later he allegedly bought a 2020 Lamborghini Huracan sports car for $318,000.
-He also allegedly squandered money at luxury retailers and Miami resorts.
+He also allegedly squandered cash at luxury retailers and Miami resorts.

 29. Miami Chiropractor (Florida – July 29)

 - Dennis Nobbe, a chiropractor in Miami, is charged with wire fraud, health care fraud, money laundering and conspiracy.
-He allegedly obtained $200,000 in Paycheck Protection Program and Economic Injury Disaster funds and used the money for personal expenses.
-Allegations also claim he perpetrated a credit card scam on low-income patients.
-He allegedly got patients to open credit cards to pay for out-of-pocket medical expenses for services he did not fully render.
+He allegedly obtained $200,000 in Paycheck Protection Program and Economic Injury Disaster loans and used the cash for personal expenses.
+Allegations also claim he perpetrated a credit card scam on low-income patients by getting them to pay for medical expenses for services he did not fully render.